phtan/counting-with-jimenez/README.md

 ### Reference(s)

 - A. R. Jiménez et al. The year 2009.
-'A Comparison of Pedestrian Dead-Reckoning Algorithms using a Low-Cost MEMS IMU'.
+'A comparison of pedestrian dead-reckoning algorithms using a low-cost MEMS IMU'.
 Related to 6th IEEE International Symposium on Intelligent Signal Processing.
-(A. R. Jiménez et al. 'A Comparison of Pedestrian Dead-Reckoning Algorithms using a Low-Cost MEMS IMU'.
-Related to 6th IEEE International Symposium on Intelligent Signal Processing.
-The year 2009.)